KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 ## Rohde and Schwarz - I/Q Data File Format (iq-tar)

- I/Q data is packed in a file with the extension .iq.tar.
+ I/Q data is packed in a file with the extension `.iq.tar`.
 An iq-tar file contains I/Q data in binary format together with meta information that describes the nature and the source of data, e.g. the sample rate.
 The objective of the iq-tar file format is to separate I/Q data from the meta information while still having both inside one file.
 In addition, the file format allows you to preview the I/Q data in a web browser, and allows you to include user-specific data.

 https://www.rohde-schwarz.com/us/applications/converting-r-s-i-q-data-files-application-note_56280-35531.html

-*Includes Meta Data: Yes*
+*Includes Metadata: Yes*

 ## Rockwell Collins